thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 It is the role of the Owner and the Core team to resolve disputes that may arise in relation to rocq-prover.org, the Rocq Prover or the Rocq Platform, specifically to ensure that the projects within these domains are able to progress in a coordinated way.
+The Rocq Core team has a formal [voting process](https://github.com/coq/coq/wiki/Core-Team-Voting-Process) that can be used to resolve conflicts in case consensus cannot be reached.

 It is the community's role to guide the decisions of the Owner through active engagement, contributions, and discussions.
 To foster a healthy and growing community, the